department-of-veterans-affairs/vagov-content/pages/health-care/financial-assessment.md

 You’ll need to provide your gross household income for the previous year.
 So if you’re applying for health care in 2019, you’ll need to provide your gross household income for 2018.

-Your gross household income means the total amount of money you—and anyone living with you in your home—earned within one calendar year from all sources before taxes.
-This includes your total income from work before taxes.
-It also includes other income like money you may have taken from a retirement fund or income from the sale of a house.
+Your gross household income means the total amount of money you—and anyone living with you in your home—earned within one calendar year before taxes.
+This includes your income from work as well as any other sources, like money you may have taken from a retirement fund or income from the sale of a house.
 If you have a spouse, partner, or dependent child who also contributes income to your family, you’ll need to include this income in your application.

 </div>
 </div>